mlars84/react-redux/README.md

     - forms the bridge between both libraries
     - the only time we get the bridge available is in Containers.
   - Containers are referred to as "Smart Components" as opposed to a normal/dumb component, which does not have any direct connection to Redux.
+  - Only the most parent component that uses a particular piece of state needs to be connected to Redux.

+  - `import { connect } from 'react-redux'`: connect() takes a function and component and produces a container.
+The container is a component that is aware of the state is contained by Redux.
+The mapStateToProps takes state as argument and returns and object that is the props.
+  - If state ever changes, mapStateToProps() will instantly re-render.